 The Linux User Group of VCU is dedicated to promoting free software and open source applications such as GNU/Linux.
 Throughout the year the group works on several projects using linux in real world environments, such as creating a computational cluster.
 Membership is open to anyone that wishes to join and the group welcomes all individuals regardless of experience level.

-Open to any student interested in engineering, NSBE is involved in increasing the number of culturally responsible minorities in engineering who excel academically, succeed professionally and positively impact the community.
-Read more.
+NSBE is a multicultural organization which aims to “To increase the number of culturally responsible black engineers who excel academically, succeed professionally, and positively impact the community.”